 12 Directors Who Hated Their Own Movies

-Although it won four Academy Awards and is widely considered his finest work, Woody Allen thought his romantic comedy Annie Hall was a big disappointment.
+Although it won four Academy Awards (including Best Picture) and is widely considered his finest work, Woody Allen thought his romantic comedy Annie Hall was a big disappointment.
 "The film was supposed to be what happens in a guy’s mind, and you were supposed to see a stream of consciousness in his mind and I did the film and it was completely incoherent," Allen said.
 "Nobody understood anything that went on and the relationship between myself and Diane Keaton was all anyone cared about.
 That was not what I cared about."
-Allen wanted Annie Hall shelved so badly that he even offered to direct a movie for the film’s distributors, United Artists, for free if they would do it.

 Currently, there are a number of different cuts of Dune floating around.
 Some versions replace David Lynch’s director’s credit with the pseudonym Alan Smithee, the false name the Directors Guild of America uses for directors who don't want to be associated with a film.

 Director Joel Schumacher made it a point throughout his career to never direct a sequel if one of his movies found success, but he broke his own rule to direct 1997's Batman & Robin.
-"I always knew that if you get lucky, walk away," Schumacher said later.
+"I always knew that if you get lucky, walk away," Schumacher later said.
 "But I was shooting A Time To Kill and the studio had been very generous to me, and much was expected of me by the toy manufacturers and the Warner Bros. stores."
 The final result is considered one of the worst comic book movies ever made.
-Batman & Robin ended the Batman gravy train for Warner Bros and DC Comics Entertainment (at least until director Christopher Nolan stepped in eight years later to deliver Batman Begins), and Schumacher has publicly apologized for making it.
+Batman & Robin ended the Batman gravy train for Warner Bros. and DC Comics Entertainment (at least until director Christopher Nolan stepped in eight years later to deliver Batman Begins), and Schumacher has publicly apologized for disappointing fans.

-Alfred Hitchcock’s Rope was an ambitious effort from the Master of Suspense.
+Alfred Hitchcock’s Rope was an ambitious effort from The Master of Suspense.
 It’s based on a 1929 stage play of the same name and is presented in real-time with a number of continuous takes stitched together to appear as one long shot.
 Hitchcock wanted the film adaptation to follow the same structure and presentation as the original play, but ultimately felt Rope was too self-indulgent and bloated.
+The director called it "an experiment that didn't work out."

 In 1990, Dennis Hopper directed a thriller starring Jodie Foster called Catchfire.
 During production, Vestron Pictures, the film’s distributors, were unhappy with the way Catchfire was coming together, so they re-edited it to a digestible 98 minutes without Hopper’s approval.
 Enraged with the studio’s theatrical cut, Dennis Hopper left the project before it was released.
 "Alan Smithee" was credited with directing the film.